Parallel-in-time solution of hyperbolic PDE systems via characteristic-variable block preconditioning: Acoustics: Parallel-in-time solution

 Then approximately solve \eqref{eq:A-wh-blocked} using block preconditioning techniques.
 To this end, let $\wh{{\cal P}} \approx \wh{{\cal A}}$ be a $2 \times 2$ block preconditioner, with $\wh{{\cal P}}^{-1}$ amenable to parallel-in-time implementation.
 Further details on this preconditioner are given in \cref{sec:acoustics-prec}, including an approximation to it denoted as $\wt{{\cal P}}$ in \cref{alg:char-prec}.
 The error is approximated via application of the preconditioner to the residual:

 \underline{Line \ref{ln:new-iterate}:} Compute the new iterate in primitive-variable space:

 Now we provide more detailed comments on certain aspects of this outer iteration.

 \textit{Solving the residual equation \eqref{eq:acoustics-res} in characteristic-variable space:} In characteristic space, inter-variable coupling is, in general, \textit{relatively weaker} than intra-variable coupling.
 We recall from \cref{sec:acoustics-char-var} that, at the PDE level, characteristic variables decouple locally wherever the impedance is constant---this is investigated at the discrete level next in \cref{sec:acoustics-god-char-var}.
 In contrast, inter-variable coupling in primitive space is not weak relative to intra-variable coupling, and has a complicated skew-symmetric-like structure---see the stencils for ${\cal L}_{pu}$ and ${\cal L}_{up}$ in \eqref{eq:acoustics-L-stencils}.
 Thus, we anticipate block-preconditioning strategies will be more effective in characteristic space than they would be in primitive space.
+In fact, our numerical experiments in Supplementary Materials Section \ref{SMsec:block-prec-prim} indicate that block preconditioning in primitive variables is completely ineffective, with simple block-preconditioned residual schemes strongly diverging, even on problems with relatively simple material parameters $c_0$ and $Z_0$.
 Note also that we anticipate having effective parallel-in-time preconditioners in characteristic space, because, as described in \cref{sec:acoustics-char-var}, the characteristic variables propagate as waves, and therefore, inversion of the diagonal blocks $\wh{{\cal A}}_{ii}$ in \eqref{eq:A-wh-blocked} should correspond approximately to space-time linear advection solves, for which we have previously developed effective MGRIT methods \cite{DeSterck_etal_2023_SL,DeSterck-etal-2023-nonlin-scalar}.